Corey's Coming: Story

 The Narrator finds the old man's stories surprising and asks the town's folk about them to which they respond that "Old John was born here / he's lived here all his life / he's never had a woman let alone a wife" and that "no one named Corey's ever lived in this town".
 The Narrator questions John Joseph about town's response to which he smiles and says "Reality is only just a word" and repeats the story again as the song's chorus.

 One evening, the Narrator finds that John Joseph has died in his sleep.
 At the graveyard, after the only other attendees of the funeral (a parson and gravedigger) leave, the Narrator looks up to find he's not alone.
 There is a woman standing there who simply says "My name is Corey, you can say I'm just a friend."
 The song ends with the Narrator thanking the listener(s) for listening to his story, revealing that he is the person now that lives in the railroad yards and carries on the stories and ends the song with the final chorus stating that "Corey's coming" now for him.

 Reception

 Cash Box said it is a "pretty tune" and that "Chapin’s ability to tell such an involved tale within a short pop song is unbeatable.."

 Extended version

-For the album Legends of the Lost and Found, Chapin records an extended-live version of the song going more indepth about John Joseph's stories and Corey's revelation.
+For the album Legends of the Lost and Found, Chapin records an extended-live version of the song going more in-depth about John Joseph's stories and Corey's revelation.
 This version was often performed at Chapin's concerts.